Robotics - Programming and Innovation

 One Section Available to Choose From:

-This LEGO robotics course will feature fully customizable LEGO robotic rovers (car-like vehicles).
-Students typically work in groups of 2 or 3.
-You will learn how to write code to program your team's LEGO robot to complete in a variety of challenges including, but not limited to: mazes, enclosure escape, search and rescue, parallel parking, navigation and "sumo wrestling".
+This robotics course will feature fully customizable LEGO robotic creations as well as an introduction to the Arduino microcontroller.
+Students typically work in groups of 2 or 3 designing and building a working model.
+You will learn how to write code to program your team's LEGO robot to complete in a variety of challenges.
+Emphasis will be on learning the basics of both coding and mechanical design through class competition and hands on lab experiments.
 Your robot will be 100% autonomous; once you press the start button the robot will rely on sensors such as ultrasonic, light, and/or sound to achieve explicit tasks in the competition.

-The course includes dynamic multimedia lectures.
-Students will be shown a survey of current robotics research at leading institutions such as Brown, MIT, Harvard, and Carnegie Mellon in addition to local industrial research companies such as iRobot.
-Programming topics will include basic syntax structure such for and while loops, and proceed to more advanced topics such as rudimentary algorithms.
+The course includes dynamic multimedia lectures, hands on student lab time, and computer programming.
+Students will be exposed to a survey of current robotics research and how the knowledge they are learning can be applied to this growing career field.
+The challenges will engage students to think innovatively, using creative methods to solve problems and overcome obstacles.
+Programming topics will include basic syntax structure such as for and while loops, and proceed to more advanced topics such as rudimentary algorithms.

-Prerequisites: A passion for robotics.
-No programming experience required; you will be taught the basics of the RobotC programming language.
+Bring your passion for robotics!
+No programming experience required; you will be taught the basics of the RobotC as well as Arduino programming languages.